SESYNC-ci/sesync-ci.github.io/_posts/2017-12-18-What-is-the-SESYNC-cluster.md

 - cluster
 ---

-# {{ title }}

-## Overview of the cluster and scheduler

 SESYNC's computational cluster enables users to run medium-to-large scale analyses by distributing multiple, independent tasks across many computers.
 This setup is ideal for tasks that require applying the same algorithm or a parameter set over independent units in a large data set.

+## Overview of the cluster and scheduler

 The cluster is a group of 22 virtual machines with a total of 168 cores and 1.28 T of RAM that is accessible through a scheduler.
 Using two special commands (sbatch and srun), you request the scheduler to allocate one or more compute nodes for a job.